Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Experiments

-We evaluated model and sampler performance along three dimensions: computational efficiency, goodness-of-fit and parsimony.
-For computational efficiency, we first computed the effective sample size (ESS) of a number of posterior statistics (for simplicity, we reported only one of them, the number of components, though others like the parameter $\eta$ perform similarly).
-ESS estimates the number of uncorrelated samples that a sequence of dependent MCMC samples corresponds to, and to compute this, we used the \texttt{effectiveSize} function from the \texttt{R} package \texttt{coda} \citep{r-coda}.
-Dividing this by the total run CPU runtime of the MCMC sampler, we get the ESS per second (ESS/s), an estimate of the cost of producing one independent sample.
-We use this as our measure of sampler efficiency.
-We emphasize that since all our models were implemented in different programming languages, this metric should be viewed not as an exact measure of performance, but rather to identify if performances differ by orders of magnitude, and how they scale.
-To evaluate the goodness-of-fit and predictive accuracy, we reported the predictive likelihood $\lnpTest$ of a held-out test dataset $\XX_{test}$, as well as the log pseudo-marginal likelihood $\text{LPML} =\sum_i\log p\rgiven{x_i}{\XX^{-i}}$ where $\XX^{-i}$ denotes the dataset without the $i$-th observation \citep[see][]{bianchini2018determinantal}.
-To assess the parsimony and interpretability of inferred model, we reported the posterior mean and variance of the number of components ($\EC$ and $\VarC$), as well as a central estimate of the posterior clustering structure (a `median' posterior clustering).
+We also evaluated the different models using statistical performance and parsimony.
+For the former, we reported the predictive likelihood $\lnpTest$ of a held-out test dataset $\XX_{test}$, as well as the log pseudo-marginal likelihood $\text{LPML} =\sum_i\log p\rgiven{x_i}{\XX^{-i}}$ where $\XX^{-i}$ denotes the dataset without the $i$-th observation \citep[see][]{bianchini2018determinantal}.
+To assess the parsimony, we reported the posterior mean and variance of the number of components ($\EC$ and $\VarC$), as well as a central estimate of the posterior clustering structure (a `median' posterior clustering).
 The latter was obtained by minimizing the posterior expectation of Binder’s loss function under equal misclassification costs \citep{bianchini2018determinantal, lau2007bayesian}.
 We denote the number of components in this estimate as $\hC$.